HeyBlack233/BetterArmorSwapMod/README.md

 # Warning!!!

-This mod might be incompatible with other mod, might have issue that causes crashes, might be considered as cheating on some server with anticheat system.
+This mod might be incompatible with other mod, might have issue that causes crashes, might be considered as cheating on some server with anticheat system. **USE AT YOUR OWN RISK**

 ------